ID and name change

 In BC, a common gender policy between the BC Services Card program, ICBC driver licensing and BCID programs, the Medical Services Plan, and the Vital Statistics Agency was announced in 2014.
 An amendment to the Vital Statistics Act has been passed by the BC Legislature and given Royal Assent.
-Gender reassignment surgery is no longer required to change gender/sex designation on BC identifications: BC birth certificates, BC Services Cards, BC Driver’s Licenses and BCID.
+Gender-affirming surgery or hormone therapy is no longer required to change gender or sex designation on BC identifications: BC birth certificates, BC Services Cards, BC Driver’s Licenses and BCID.
 This is a significant human rights victory for trans communities in BC.

 If you were not born in BC and wish to update your birth certificate, you will need to contact the government agency responsible for issuing birth certificates wherever you were born.
-Gender reassignment surgery is no longer required to change gender/sex designation on identifications from Alberta, Ontario, Manitoba, and Nova Scotia.
+Gender-affirming surgery is no longer required to change gender or sex designation on identifications from Alberta, Ontario, Manitoba and Nova Scotia.

-To change your personal information on your Social Insurance Card, take your documents to the nearest Service Canada Office.
+To change your personal information on your Social Insurance Number card, take your documents to the nearest Service Canada Office.

-For a name change, bring your Birth Certificate and your Legal Change of Name Certificate issued by the Vital Statistics Agency.
-For gender/sex designation change, the sex/gender designation on your Birth Certificate needs to be updated first.
+For a name change, bring your birth certificate and your legal change of name certificate issued by the Vital Statistics Agency.
+For gender or sex designation change, the sex or gender designation on your birth certificate needs to be updated first.

-The Service Canada website will help you identify the documentation you need to bring to the Service Canada location.
-It also has instructions on how to apply by mail.
+- Service Canada – Government of Canada website that will help you identify the documentation you need to bring to the Service Canada office location.
+It also has instructions on how to apply by mail

-To change your name on your passport, follow the instructions on the Passport Canada website.
+- To change your name on your Canadian passport, see Canadian passports (Government of Canada website)